Leukocytes and PRP

 Alocuro Mean Collection Efficiencies:

-These values demonstrate the system’s ability to deliver high platelet yield with minimal leukocyte and red cell carryover, optimised for intra-articular and chronic tendon PRP applications.
+These values demonstrate the system’s ability to capture high % platelets with minimal leukocyte & red cells, optimised for intra-articular and chronic tendon PRP applications.

 Ongoing Evidence & International Consensus